MoniPar/booklist_generator/README.md

 **Start**

 * The user is prompted to enter a student’s name and then surname.
 If an incorrect value is entered, an error message is displayed explaining what is wrong with the value entered.
 The actions are repeated until the user’s inputs are valid.
-* A list of subjects is then printed to the terminal and the user is prompted to select the subjects chosen by entering the option numbers.
+* A list of subjects is then printed to the terminal and the user is prompted to select the subjects chosen by entering at least the first three letters of the subjects.
 An example of what the input should look like is also displayed for the user.
 * When the user inputs valid data, the terminal displays multiple messages providing information on how the data is being processed.

 **Manage Student Worksheet**